2/21/2025

 Brian Lane

-know, the other part of that curve is we're mechanical electrical contractors.
-So our skills, whether they're pipe finish, sheet metal guys, plumbers, electricians, we can work in any type of building that you want to build.
+You know, the other part of that curve is we're mechanical electrical contractors, so our skills, whether they're pipe fitters, sheet metal guys, plumbers, electricians, we can work in any type of building that you want to build.
 So it's easily transferable.
 It's not some specialist skill that can only work in one industry.
-Well, at the end of the day, work in what the market dictates is available.
+We'll, at the end of the day, work in what the market dictates is available.

 speaker